We Love the System, God Help the Artist [Part 1]

 On the cultural hatred that hollows out the people who make the things we claim to love and why we keep choosing the machine over the hand that feeds it.

-There is a line from the artist Alvaro Barrington, captured during an interview with Louisiana Channel, the media arm of the Louisiana Museum of Modern Art in Denmark, that has been rattling around in my mind for months.
-He was speaking specifically about the fine art world, about galleries and collectors and the machinery of contemporary taste.
-But the observation stretched further (for me) than he perhaps even intended, reaching out past painting and into the whole of our cultural moment.
+There is a line from the artist Alvaro Barrington, from an interview with Louisiana Channel, the media arm of the Louisiana Museum of Modern Art in Denmark, that has been rattling around in my mind for months.
+He was speaking specifically about the fine art world, about galleries and collectors.
+But the observation stretched further (for me) than he perhaps intended, reaching out past painting and into the whole of our cultural moment.
 He said, in essence, that there is a hatred for the artist and a love of the system.

 It is a devastating diagnosis.
 And once you hear it, you cannot unhear it.
 You start to see it everywhere.
 In the way we stream.
 In the way we watch.
 In the way we talk about culture as though we are its great defenders while systematically depriving the people who create it of the conditions they need to survive, let alone flourish.